cubbles/gitbook/runtime-extension-rte/user-guide/rte-integration.md

   - enable the browser to load the dependencies
   - and trigger the CIF to start working.

-It might be useful to use another event - e.g. if the content containing cubbles components is included into the document in an asynchronous way.
+It might be useful to use another event - e.g. if the content containing cubbles components is included in the document in an asynchronous way.

 ```html
 <script src="<crc-loader>" data-cubx-startevent="MyCubxStartEvent"></script>